Phirki

 Phirki is an Indian Bengali television soap opera that premiered on 3 February 2020 on Bengali General entertainment Channel Zee Bangla and was also available on the digital platform Zee5.
 The show stars Aarja Banerjee, Sampriti Poddar and Shayan Mukherjee.
 The show is produced by Acropoliis Entertainment.
-The show went off air on 2 January 2021.
+The show went off air on 31 December 2021.

 Summary

-Phirki, a little girl was rescued by Lakshmi, and brought up by her.
+Phirki, a little girl was rescued by Lakshmi, a Hijra.
+And brought up by her.
 The story revolves around the lives of Lakshmi and Phirki who happen to share a mother-daughter bond.

 Plot

 The story, begins with Lakshmi, rescuing a newborn baby girl from angry villagers who threatens to kill her.
 The girl was left at a boat by a village woman named Sudipa, who was her mother.
 Lakshmi rescues her and adopts her and names her Phirki.
 Although she faces difficulties, yet she is able to fulfil her needs and raise her.
 One day, Phirki meets with a boy named Niladri, and he instantly befriends her.
 Niladri was the son of Bhaskar Sinha Roy, an influential politician.
 He takes Phirki to his home and introduces her as his friend.
-Niladri's mother Nandini instantly bonds with Phirki, since her first child was a transgender.
+Niladri's mother Nandini instantly bonds with Phirki, since her first child was a intersex.
 Also his sister Madhuja befriends Phirki.
 The only ones who hated Phirki are Niladri's grandmother Sunanda, Niladri's aunt Ronjini, Niladri's maternal aunt Roma and Niladri's uncle Rudro, who is also a drug dealer.